-FIRE EXTINGUISHING MATERIALS NOT TO BE USED: None known.
+UNSUITABLE FIRE EXTINGUISHING MEDIA: None known.

-UNUSUAL FIRE AND EXPLOSION HAZARDS: This product is combustible.
-When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides).
+SPECIAL FIRE AND EXPLOSION HAZARDS: This product is combustible.
+When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides and zinc compounds).
 Explosion Sensitivity to Mechanical Impact: Not sensitive.

 Explosion Sensitivity to Static Discharge: Not sensitive.
-NFPA RATING